 5. Bull & Castle

-Another haunted pub in Dublin is this bar and steak house in the formerly Skinner’s Row—now Christchurch Place.
+Another haunted pub in Dublin is this bar and steak house in what was formerly Skinner’s Row—now Christchurch Place.

 A well-known Irish poet, James Clarence Mangan, was born here in 1803 and seemed to have difficulty letting go.
 The poet experienced quite a tumultuous life filled with depression and addiction until his death in 1843 after suffering from cholera.